Perth, Scotland: Parks and gardens

-Inches

 Perth is also home to two main parks, namely the North Inch and South Inch (the word "Inch" being an anglicisation of the Gaelic innis meaning island or meadow).
 The Inches were given to the city in 1377 by King Robert III.

 The North Inch is directly north of the city centre, bordered to the south by Charlotte Street and Atholl Street and to the southwest by Rose Terrace, named for Rose Anderson, the wife of Thomas Hay Marshall, whose house was on the Atholl Street corner.
 A recreational path circumnavigates the entire park.

 The River Tay bounds it to the east.
 A little farther to the north is the Inch's eponymous golf course.

 Situated 0.5 mi south of the North Inch, directly across the city centre, is the South Inch.
 The Inches are linked by Tay Street, which runs along the western banks of the Tay.
 The South Inch is bordered to the north by Marshall Place and Kings Place; to the east by Shore Road; to the south by South Inch View and South Inch Terrace; and to the west by the rear of the houses on St Leonards Bank.
 The Edinburgh Road passes through its eastern third.
 The South Inch offers various activities, including bowling, an adventure playground, a skate park, and, in the summer, a bouncy castle.
 The Perth Show takes place annually on the section of the Inch between the Edinburgh Road and Shore Road.

 Another park in the city, Norie-Miller Walk, is located across the Tay.